craig-willis/documentation/user-manual.md

 This user manual is divided into the following sections:

 * [Data Products](/data-products.md): A summary of the available data products and the processes used to create them
-* [Data Access](/how-to-access-data.md): Instructions for how to access the data products using Clowder, Globus, BETYdb, and CoGe.
+* [Data Access](/how-to-access-data.md): Instructions for how to access the data products using Clowder, Globus, BETYdb, and CoGe
 * Description of the [scientific objectives and experimental design](/scientific-objectives-and-experimental-design.md)
-* [Data use policy](/data_release_policy.md): Information about data use and attribution.
+* [Data use policy](/data_release_policy.md): Information about data use and attribution
+* [User Tutorials](/user-tutorials.md): In-depth examples of how to access and use the TERRA-REF data